COISPA/RDBqc/RDBqc/README.md

 ### Comparison between landings in weight by quarter accounting for vessel length

-The function allows to perform the comparison of landings of a selected species aggregated by quarters accounting for the presence of vessel length.
+The function `MEDBS_comp_land_Q_VL` allows to perform the comparison of landings of a selected species aggregated by quarters accounting for the presence of vessel length.
 A dataframe for the comparison of landings aggregated by quarters accounting for the presence of vessel length information is returned.

 ``` r
 results <- suppressMessages(MEDBS_comp_land_Q_VL(land = Landing_tab_example,